 As well as paying the relevant fees for sponsoring migrant workers, companies employing workers under the sponsored visa routes must also satisfy a number of ongoing legal obligations.
 When applying to the Home Office for your company sponsorship visa licence, the organisation’s ability to meet these duties will be assessed, and only if the Home Office is satisfied that you meet these standards will you be granted the sponsor licence.

-Sponsors then remain subject to ongoing compliance duties for the 4-year duration of their licence validity, requiring continued management, expertise and budget.
+Sponsors then remain subject to ongoing compliance duties while they hold their licence, requiring continued management, expertise and budget.

-Failure to meet the Skilled Worker, Tier 2 visa sponsorship duties can attract Home Office penalties and impact the company’s ability to employ foreign national workers lawfully.
+Failure to meet the sponsorship duties can attract Home Office penalties and impact the company’s ability to employ foreign national workers lawfully.

 What is Tier 2 sponsorship?